Animal management: Winter grazing and mud

 Winter Grazing Action Group

-The Winter Grazing Action Group, established in early 2020, is made up of 15 representatives from industry organisations, government, vets, farmers, and other rural professionals.
-It's tasked with implementing recommendations to improve animal welfare in winter grazing systems.
+The Winter Grazing Action Group was established in early 2020.
+The group was made up of 16 representatives from industry organisations, government, vets, farmers, and other rural professionals.
+It was tasked with implementing recommendations to improve animal welfare in winter grazing systems.

-The establishment of the group follows the final report by the Winter Grazing Taskforce
+The establishment of the group followed the final report by the Winter Grazing Taskforce.

 Guidance for animal welfare on winter grazing

-The group has put together guidance for farmers.
-Short-term expected outcomes for animal welfare:
+The group put together guidance for farmers.
+The guidance document Expected outcomes for animal welfare:

 - will help farmers understand what they’re doing well